tkirk70/pdsnd_github/README.md

 ### Credits
-During this project I consulted https://git-scm.com/ and Github for Dummies by Sarah Guthals, Phd and Phil Haack &copy 2019
+During this project I consulted https://git-scm.com/ and Github for Dummies by Sarah Guthals, Phd and Phil Haack :&copy: 2019

+Gone camping! :tent: Be back soon.